Mastering the Securities and Exchange Board of India’s (SEBI) New Derivatives Regulations

 Futures Contracts

-• Definition: A futures contract is a standardized agreement to buy or sell a specific quantity of an asset at a predetermined price on a specific future date.
+Definition: A standardized agreement to buy or sell an asset at a predetermined price on a future date.

 Options Contracts

-• Definition: An options contract gives the holder the right, but not the obligation, to buy (call option) or sell (put option) an underlying asset at a specified price (strike price) before or on a specified date.
+Definition: Gives the holder the right, but not the obligation, to buy (call option) or sell (put option) an asset at a specified price before or on a specified date.

-• Call Option: The right to buy an asset.
+• Call Option: Right to buy an asset.

-• Put Option: The right to sell an asset.
+• Put Option: Right to sell an asset.

 About SEBI

-• Role: SEBI is the regulatory body for securities and commodity markets in India, under the Ministry of Finance, Government of India.
+• Role: Regulates securities and commodity markets in India under the Ministry of Finance.

 Practical Implications and Preparation Tips